Diadema antillarum: Human relevance

 When the sea urchins died due to an unknown disease, the biodiversity of the marine life of the coral reefs suffered a great deal.
 The resulting lush algae growth stunted and even reversed the development of coral, and the fish and other animals living on the reefs declined in numbers due to less food and shelter.

 The reduced biodiversity of the coral reefs affected tourism in several small countries, which depended on the natural beauty of their reefs to help attract visitors, and because tourism was a major part of the income for these countries, the decreased flow of guests stressed their economy.

 Low-density populations, predators, and waves from high-powered storms tends to impede the repopulation of Diadema antillarum.
 In the fertilization process, male and female urchins excrete fluid to alert other urchins to respond by releasing their eggs and sperm in mass reproduction.
 With more gametes available, there is a higher chance of fertilization.
 However, in areas of low-population, a few sea urchins may not be enough to initiate fertilization.
 After fertilization, there is still a high chance that predators may consume the vulnerable juveniles.
 Because of the movement of water in powerful storms, urchins can get swept away from their habitat and expire.
 It is possible to aid the increase in population growth of the urchin with more research and volunteers.

 Research on re-population of the species

 Research on the species Diadema antillarum is still in its early stages.
 The urchins can be grown in laboratories and then relocated.
 Returning the mature individuals into the wild can have a positive effect on the urchin density of the reef.
 The increase in population can also be aided by the artificial building of reefs: material such as concrete can encourage the growth of coral, and provide more niches for the urchins to hide from predators such as larger fish.

 When there are still some areas of high-density urchins, it is possible to relocate urchins to other, low-density reefs.
 With these methods and the help of volunteer workers, it seems that the shift back to coral-dominated reefs and away from algae-dominated reefs is possible.

-When re-locating Diadema it is necessary to remove most mature algae from the re-location area since there are toxins in mature algae that kills the Diadema.
+Dedicated nurseries exist in Jamaica and Puerto Rico.